exploring self-realization, sacred personhood, and full humanity

 These are the friends that every sane person in Summerland, to one degree or another and in various forms, is committed to rescuing.

 revisited: geography is not spirituality

 Editor’s note: As I’ve stated elsewhere, some of the channeled afterlife testimonies from persons over there reveal a significant lack of understanding concerning human nature.
 Some are quite naïve.
 They think that more information per se will make people better.
-As such, many of these like to predict that things will be getting better in the world because more and more people will be learning about the afterlife.
+As such, many of these like to predict that society will be progressing because more and more people will be learning about the afterlife.
 There were many of these “prophecies” about a hundred years ago, after WWI.
 They couldn’t have been more wrong, of course, as we view the carnage of the later twentieth century.